115 families at President's Estate in self-isolation as sanitation worker's relative tests positive

 "The residents of these houses are being provided doorstep delivery of essential commodities," it added.
-Spread over 2.5 kilometers, the estate provides residential accommodation to employees posted with the President's Secretariat which includes the home and office of the President, a museum complex and famous gardens - The Mughal Gardens, Herbal Garden, Musical Garden, and Spiritual Garden.
+Spread over 2.5 kilometres, the estate provides residential accommodation to employees posted with the President's Secretariat which includes the home and office of the President, a museum complex and famous gardens - The Mughal Gardens, Herbal Garden, Musical Garden and Spiritual Garden.

-It is a virtual city within a city that has its own post office, places of worship, schools, medical and cultural centers besides an auditorium where special screenings of movies are held for the President.
+It is a virtual city within a city which has its own post office, places of worships, schools, medical and cultural centres besides an auditorium where special screenings of movies are held for the President..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)